2 - Medical

 - Meditate.

-- Tense up and relax each muscle.
+- Tense up and relax each muscle starting at your head and working down to your feet.

 - Listen to music or white noise.